JaredTMurray/surfs_up/README.md

 ## Results:

 ## Deliverable 1: Summary Statistics for June
- Variable month_june was used to stote the value in dataframe
+ The variable month_june was used to store the June value in the dataframe.

- A KeyError Traceback (most recent call last)
+-  A KeyError Traceback (most recent call last)

 File ~\anaconda3\lib\site-packages\sqlalchemy\util\_collections.py:186, in Properties.__getattr__(self, key)
     185 try:
 --> 186     return self._data[key]